rarogbennu/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/05._Docker_The_Simulation/01._Before/the_simulation.md

 <img src="./assets_the_simulation/plot_server_landing_page.png" alt="plot server landing page">

-You can savely ignore the `/logs/date/last`.
+You can safely ignore the `/logs/date/last`.
 It is a heartbeat function used to monitor if both the simulator and the plot server are up and running.